 The Instructional Designer provides training and resources in DE teaching strategies, course design, and use of Canvas in a variety of modalities.
-This position also manages the DE

-Mentor Program, contributes to SOLID course design and facilitation, and offers customized instructional design support to individuals and groups, including in-depth support for POCR course alignment with the CVC-OEI Course Design Rubric.
+This position also manages the DE Mentor Program (not currently funded), contributes to SOLID course design and facilitation, and offers customized instructional design support to individuals and groups, including indepth support for POCR course alignment with the CVC Course Design Rubric w/Equity.